Kitware/mevadata/resources/README-meva-kf1-data.txt

 4.0 MEVA Known Facility Definitions

 This 1.0 release of the MEVA dataset releases the MEVA Known Facility set 1 (KF1).
-Various metadata, including a facility site map, camera model information, and more are on this drive in the â€˜doc/KF1â€™ directory.
+Please see https://mevadata.org for more details.

 5.0 License & Citation